Pokerole-Software-Development/Pokerole-Obsidian-SRD/SRD/SRD-Pokedex/SRD-White Kyurem.md

 ---
 Ability1: Pressure
 Ability2: ''
+Baby: 'No'
+BookImageName: HOME646W.png
+BookShinyImageName: HOME646W_s.png
 BoxSprite: SRD-BoxSprite-kyurem-white.png
+DexCategory: No Data
+DexDescription: In the Icy mountains at the west of Unova, you can hear the wails of a creature suffering as if it missed a part of its very soul.
+Explosions and blue fires are sure to follow.
 EventAbilities: ''
 GenderType: N
 HasForm: 'No'
+Height:
+  Deimeters: 36
+  Feet: 11.8
+  Meters: 3.6
 HiddenAbility: ''
 HomeSprite: SRD-HomeSprite-kyurem-white.png
 Learnset: '[[SRD-White Kyurem-Learnset]]'
 Legendary: 'Yes'
 Name: White Kyurem
 Number: 646
+PrimaryEggGroup: Undiscovered
+SecondaryEggGroup: ''
 Sprite: kyurem-white.png
 Type1: Dragon
 Type2: Ice
+Weight:
+  Hectograms: 3250
+  Kilograms: 325.0
+  Pounds: 716.5
 ---

 #PokeroleSRD/Pokedex